immich-app/immich/docs/docs/features/libraries.md

 - `hidden.jpg` will exclude all files named `hidden.jpg`
 - `**/Raw/**` will exclude all files in any directory named `Raw`
 - `*.(tif,jpg)` will exclude all files with the extension `.tif` or `.jpg`

+### Nightly job

+There is an automatic job that's run once a day and refreshes all modified files in all libraries as well as cleans up any libraries stuck in deletion.

 ## Usage